DISCOVERY SPORTS EVENTS

 We share your personal information with the following types of third party organisations:

-⇒ EEL family of companies
+⇒ DSE family of companies

 ⇒ Our service providers

-We use other companies, agents or contractors (“Service Providers“) to perform services on our behalf or to assist us with the provision of the EEL Services to you.
+We use other companies, agents or contractors (“Service Providers“) to perform services on our behalf or to assist us with the provision of the DSE Services to you.
 For example, we engage Service Providers to:

 - provide marketing, advertising, communications, infrastructure and IT services;